 (4) Energy assistance, as follows:

-(a) Any payments or allowances made for the purpose of providing energy assistance under any federal law other than part A of Title IV of the Social Security Act of 1935, as amended, ( 42 U.S.C.
-601 et seq.), including utility reimbursements made by HUD and the rural housing service, or
+(a) Any payments or allowances made for the purpose of providing energy assistance under any federal law other than part A of Title IV of the Social Security Act of 1935 ( 42 U.S.C.
+601 ), including utility reimbursements made by HUD and the rural housing service, or

 (b) A one-time payment or allowance applied for on an as-needed basis and made under a federal or state law for the costs of weatherization or emergency repair or replacement of an unsafe or inoperative furnace or other heating or cooling device.
 A down payment followed by a final payment upon completion of the work will be considered a one-time payment for purposes of this provision.